Islandora/islandora_solr_search/README.md

 Q. Why are some dates not rendered correctly?

 A. On 32 bit systems, the PHP function `strtotime()` has a limited range.
 Typically from Fri, 13 Dec 1901 20:45:54 UTC to Tue, 19 Jan 2038 03:14:07 UTC.
-For more info see [this](http://php.net/manual/en/function.strtotime.php#refsect1-function.strtotime-notes).
+For more info see [the notes for `strtotime()`](https://secure.php.net/manual/en/function.strtotime.php#refsect1-function.strtotime-notes).

 Q: Why can't I connect to Solr via https?